oddgoo/oddgoo.com/content/work/amberial-dreams.md

 synopsis = "Play in a cosmical toybox packed with arcade platforming, rhythmical contraptions and colourful worlds"
 +++

-Play in a cosmical toybox packed with arcade platforming, rhythmical contraptions and colourful worlds.
+Play in a cosmic toybox packed with arcade platforming, rhythmical contraptions and colourful worlds.

 *Features*
 - Local Multiplayer (up to 8 people)